 The MSTP students at UVA are a close-knit group,with many friendships from year to year and especially within each year.
 Most maintain close friendships from Med School classes and also develop new friendships in lab.
 We host many events during the year to foster a sense of continuity and camaraderie.

 Most months, UVA MSTP holds a Research in Progress dinner on the 3rd Wednesday of the month.
-MSTP students Josh Meisner and Beth Ames cook and coordinate fantastic meals for us.
-One or two students present on their research for about 45 minutes each, including discussion time.
+The Student social committee coordinates fantastic meals for us.
+Two students present on their research for about 45 minutes each, including discussion time.
 MSTP mentors also attend the dinner and speak briefly about their research and labs.

-During the course of their graduate work, each of our students will give an RIP, have short presentations on summer rotations and clinical clerkships and participate in Hot Seat and Methods Roundtables.
+During the course of their graduate work, each of our students will give an RIP, have short presentations on summer rotations and clinical clerkships, and participate in Hot Seat and Methods Round Tables.
 Thus, a student interested in honing their presentation skills can have many opportunities to vet their research with their peers and with MSTP faculty.
-Most degree-granting departments have training grant and departmental Journal Clubs, Research in Progress opportunities, UVa poster sessions and other UVa events, and national conferences.
+Most degree-granting departments have training grant and departmental Journal Clubs, Research in Progress opportunities, UVA poster sessions and other events.

 The MSTP Student Lecture Series and the yearly MSTP Distinguished Lecturer are chosen and hosted by the MSTP Students' Scientific Advisory Committee.
 The Student Lecture Series features bench or translational scientists from within UVa, often accompanied by colleagues providing clinical perspectives.
 The Distinguished Lecture occurs in late spring and brings in a high-profile physician-scientist selected by the Committee to meet with students and lecture over a two-day visit.